anatol/booster/docs/manpage.md

 =================================================

 ## DESCRIPTION
-**Booster** is a tool to create initramfs images used at the early stage of Linux boot process.
+**Booster** is a tool to create initramfs images needed at the early stage of Linux boot process.
 Booster is made with speed and full disk encryption use-case in mind.

 Booster advantages: